pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 For this assessment, natural mortality was fixed at a value of 0.04.
 A likelihood profile exploring alternative natural mortality values was also conducted (Figure \ref{fig:M_prof}).
 This marks a change from the 2013 assessment, where natural mortality was fixed at 0.0505 and a standard deviation on a log scale of 0.5361 [@taylor_stephens_2013].

 As in the previous shortspine thornyhead assessment, a Beverton-Holt stock recruitment relationship was assumed.
 Unlike the 2013 assessment, where steepness was fixed at a value of 0.60, this assessment fixed steepness at 0.72, as recommended by @thorson_steepness_2019.
-A likelihood profile exploring alternative steepness parameters was conducted and the model results were found to be largely insensitive to the assumed value (Figure XX \ref{fig:h_prof}).
+A likelihood profile exploring alternative steepness parameters was conducted and the model results were found to be largely insensitive to the assumed value (Figure \ref{fig:h_spawnout}).

 The overall scale of the population is estimated through the log of the initial recruitment parameter ($R_0$).
 Recruitment deviations were additionally estimated for the years 1901-2022.
 Recruitment bias adjustments were phased in beginning in 1950, and were adjusted by a factor of 0.75 in the years 1982-2022 [@taylor_hiding_2013].
 The $\sigma_R$ parameter which controls the variability in recruitment deviations was fixed at 0.5 as in the previous assessment.
 Past assessments performed likelihood profiles over $\sigma_R$, finding the model results to be relatively insensitive to its value, and thus further profiles over the parameter were not conducted here.